ctrlaltcoop/taz-echtzeitanalyse/README.md

 ## Structure

 tazboard's backend is written in `django` and the frontend in `vue.js`.
-`frontend` contains the frontend of the project, while the backend app is located in the `tazboard` folder.
+`frontend` contains the frontend of the project `tazboard` contains the settings urls and other django boilerplate files.

 ## Project setup